mzazon/awesome-cloud-projects/gcp/multi-language-content-optimization-translation-worker-pools/multi-language-content-optimization-translation-worker-pools.md

 4. **Create IAM Service Account with Appropriate Permissions**:

-   Service accounts provide secure, least-privilege access for our Cloud Run Worker Pool to interact with Translation API, Storage, and BigQuery services.
+   Service accounts provide secure, least-privilege access for our Cloud Run Jobs to interact with Translation API, Storage, and BigQuery services.
 This security configuration follows Google Cloud best practices for workload identity and service-to-service authentication.

    ```bash
    # Create service account for translation workers